Thrifty Frugal Mom

 1. Applesauce via Thrifty Frugal Mom

 Once you’ve tasted homemade applesauce, you’ll have a hard time going back to store bought!
-This simple step by step tutorial will help walk you through the process of canning your own to enjoy all year long.
+This simple step-by-step tutorial will help walk you through the process of canning your own to enjoy all year long.

 2. Apple Pie Filling via Baby Savers